 ~ 3/4 cup pine nuts

-~ 1/4 cup nutritional yeast or vegan parmesan substitute
+~ 1/3 cup nutritional yeast, vegan parmesan substitute, or a combination

 ~ 1 tsp. each: salt, oregano

 ~ 1/4-1/3 cup reserved pasta water, as necessary

 ~ 1 lb. linguine (or other pasta), cooked and drained according to package directions